Omax64MXG4ming/Neo-PS-APP/README.md

 Less important here, but it's up to you if you want to work on this more quickly and how, using your FTP file manager.

 <img width="1080" height="1328" alt="53306" src="https://github.com/user-attachments/assets/b9d14c08-93cb-4cf8-9192-3be916db7c28" />

+## Informative Note

+If you're going to save everything in the repo, I recommend downloading the .zip file from this repo and modifying it right away, or if you're going to make it private, then you'll have to upload the files there.